DomBabic/EasySpinner/README.md

 ### Installing

-You can add EasySpinner to your project in multiple different ways:
+You can add EasySpinner to your project in multiple different ways.

-#### Using CocoaPods

 If you are using CocoaPods as your dependancy manager simply add the following line to your podfile:

 ```
 pod 'EasySpinner'             //Without explicitly declaring version